ebiznext/datalab/README.md

 - A Middleware area : Handle incoming events.
 All incoming events are stored in Kafka before being pushed by Flume to HDFS and /or Flume/Spark Streaming to the realtime nodes.
 - A Batch area : Deal with batch processing.
 Work area for the Datascientits who may use Zeppelin and run queries using Spark Core
-- A realtime area : Deal with realtime insight rendering with Elasticsearch and Kibana
+- A Realtime area : Deal with realtime insight rendering with Elasticsearch and Kibana

 ## Cluster Design
 The Datalab is managed by Mesos.
 All services are configured in a way that make them highly available with no sngle point of failure.